ariatemplates/usermanual/src/latest/templates/advanced/views.md

 Title: Views

-Among common use cases web application developers have to deal with on a daily basis, <span style="background:#ffc">filtering, sorting and paging</span> are probably the most frequent ones when it comes to manipulate sets of data.
+Among common use cases web application developers have to deal with on a daily basis, filtering, sorting and paging are probably the most frequent ones when it comes to manipulate sets of data.
 Template Views, or just Views for short, have been designed to make implementation of these use cases easier.

-A View allows you to work on any part of your data model you want without actually modifying it: it provides a <span style="background:#ffc">copy of the data as well as a set of methods to manipulate it</span>.
+A View allows you to work on any part of your data model you want without actually modifying it: it provides a copy of the data as well as a set of methods to manipulate it.

 To use Views, you first need to create one.
 You do that using the `createView` statement: